The only P2P eCDN compatible with mDNS for efficient live video streaming in all browsers

 How StriveCast solves the problem with mDNS and peer-to-peer software

 StriveCast has a different and more dynamic approach to solving the challenge of mDNS.
 Instead of placing local 3rd-party software on each end device, StriveCast makes use of its existing infrastructure.
-The StriveCast Network Manager is a server component contacted by all end devices using the company’s video platform.
+The StriveCast Peering Manager is a server component contacted by all end devices using the company’s video platform.
 This already happens without the need for any local 3rd-party software, but through the pre-integrated web client of StriveCast, packed right in the existing video platform.
 By placing this server component inside the corporate network, it can see all IP addresses within the system, solving the mDNS problem centrally.